michiganrobotics/mbot/docs/setup/networking.md

 **At the University of Michigan?** You need to connect to MWireless using the MSetup script.
 You can find the script `SecureW2_JoinNow.run` in the home directory in the base image.
 Or, download it from the [MSetup website](https://cloud.securew2.com/public/92472/UMich-WiFi/?device=Linux) (select "Join Now" to download the file).
 1. Connect to the robot's [access point](#connecting-to-the-mbots-access-point).
 2. Connect to [NoMachine](/docs/tutorials/no-machine) using the local access point.
-3. Open a terminal in NoMachine and run the setup script:
+3. Open a terminal in NoMachine and set the time to current time:
+    ```bash
+    sudo date -s "YYYY-MM-DD HH:MM:SS"
+    ```
+    - For example, `sudo date -s "2025-08-22 16:43:00"`.
+The time doesn't have to be very accurate.
+4. Then in the terminal in NoMachine, run the setup script:
     ```bash
     sh SecureW2_JoinNow.run
     ```